necx-org/nodes/README.md

 nuclear engineering curriculum materials intentionally prepared for reuse, remixing and rejeuvination.

+This repository contains only the nodes and their content.
+For more information, please see [the full documentation][http://necx-org.github.io/].

+Contributions by all are welcomed!
+In addition to detailed guidance, you can also review this [brief guide][CONTRIBUTING.md].

 Materials are bundled in small units called "Nodes", each of which is required to contain:
 * a title